-If users can self-enroll in some courses, and those courses are published in channels, they will be able to see them even if still not enrolled.
+If users can self-enroll in some courses, and those courses are published in channels, they will be able to see them even if they are not enrolled.
 In order to see those courses, enable the Show courses where users can self-enroll in channels setting in the Channels tab of the platform Advanced Settings menu.
 When this option is enabled, learners can filter the courses included in channels using the Show only courses in which I'm not enrolled filter in the Enrollment Status filter area.
 When this option is disabled, that filter is not visible.

 Learners can self-enroll into courses from channels only if:

-- the course enrollment policy is set to free (learn more about enrollment policy for courses)
+- the course enrollment policy is set to free

 - learners have visibility on at least one catalog the course is assigned to